levsero/test_embed/STYLE.md

 import _ from 'lodash';
 ```

-When importing modules, make sure that they are imported in alphabetical order by the path/names e.g:
+When importing modules, make sure that they are imported in alphabetical order by the path/names.

 ```javascript
 import { Container } from 'component/Container';